databrary/presentations/jlsc-15/jlsc.md

 As a result, we have created a system that defines minimum requirements for metadata, but supports the addition of information beyond that minimum, after a dataset has been deposited.
 This approach standardizes the internal representation of datasets from the outset while facilitating discovery and sharing.

-#### After-the-fact/archival curation
+#### After-the-fact curation

-Communication with researchers remains a key component in the curation of archival data.
+Communication with researchers remains a key component in the curation of data they have already collected.
+This includes mostly video data from a study that completed recently, but also video data that had been collected many decades ago and has been stored archivally.
 Databrary staff with expertise in library and information science discuss datasets with researchers planning on making contributions from the earliest steps in the process.
 Regular communication with researchers helps the Databrary staff understand how target contributors envision the representation of their data inside the repository.
 The discussions also inform the ongoing development of the metadata schema, ensuring that it continues to meet the diverse needs of a wide range of individual labs.